-Around this time each year, 55Places.com receives many inquiries from retirees who are planning to winter in a popular retirement destination and would like to rent a home in a 55+ community.
-Based on our experience — and the pleading tone of these inquiries — we know that finding an ideal rental home is not an easy task.
+During the fall season each year, 55places.com receives many inquiries from retirees who are planning to winter in a popular retirement destination and would like to rent a home in a 55+ community.
+Based on our experience—and the pleading tone of these inquiries—we know that finding an ideal rental home is not an easy task.

 1. Community Restrictions

-When homebuyers choose to move into an active adult development, they buy into the community (and its amenities) as much as they are choosing an individual home.
-To minimize disruptions by frequently changing tenants, the bylaws in many 55+ communities prevent homeowners from renting their properties out on a short term basis.
-These rules may limit the percentage of homes within a community which can be rented out at any one time.
-They may further limit homeowners by enforcing minimal rental agreements, such as terms which must last at least three or even six months.
+When homebuyers choose to move into an active adult development, they are buying into the community (and its amenities) as much as they are choosing an individual home.
+To minimize disruptions by frequently changing tenants, the bylaws in many 55+ communities prevent homeowners from renting their properties out on a short-term basis.
+These rules may limit the percentage of homes within a community that can be rented out at any one time.
+They may further limit homeowners by enforcing minimal rental agreements, such as terms that must last at least three or even six months.

 2. Supply and Demand